 One of the key elements of the diocese moving into the third decade of this millennium is that we put mission and evangelism at the heart of all that we do.
-Christian stewardship has been a strand of theology and practice which has done this for many decades.
-Christian stewardship is putting into practice the management and use of God-given resources to engage with mission on our doorstep and well beyond.
-In Bath and Wells we have developed this from just personal giving (which remains top of our priority list) and additionally moved into exploration of:
+Christian stewardship has been a strand of theology and practice which has done this for many decades, putting into practice the management and use of God-given resources to engage with mission on our doorstep and beyond.

-The role of the Stewardship team is to work with parishes in situations such as:
+Our role is to work with parishes in situations such as:

 - A PCC reviewing giving in the light of their current or expected financial situation